On power monoids and their automorphisms: Abstract

-We establish that the only non-trivial automorphism of $\mathcal P_{\fin,0}(\mathbb N)$ is the involution $X \mapsto \max X - X$.
-The proof uses ideas from additive combinatorics and an unconventional induction on what we call the boxing dimension of a finite set $X \subseteq \mathbb N$, that is, the smallest number of intervals whose union is $X$.
+We show that the only non-trivial automorphism of $\mathcal P_{{\rm fin},0}(\mathbb N)$ is the involution $X \mapsto \max X - X$.
+The proof leverages ideas from additive number theory and proceeds through an unconventional induction on what we call the boxing dimension of a finite set of integers, that is, the smallest number of (discrete) intervals whose union is the set itself.